home about us euphonium tuba other find it...

 Choose or invent a passage that goes from very soft to very loud.
 You can even use a simple scale that goes from middle F to upper F, pp at the bottom to ff at the top.
 Push the upper dynamics as far as possible to find the limits of the horn.
 See how loudly you can play it before the tone breaks up, and try to do this without any more "edge" than necessary.
 This will tell you if the horn can project over a too-loud band even when you don't want to get "brassy" sound.

 You need versatility in musical performance, especially with a euphonium.
 Because of the instrument's very dark tone, the capability of producing different tone shading is very important.
 Don't let an instrument force you into sounding the same on every style of music you play.
-(This is one of the characteristics that first attracted me to the Sterling Euphonium -- it is very flexible.)
-Some euphoniums really limit the variety of sounds I can produce, and that is not acceptable to me.
+This is one of the characteristics that is highly important to me -- I don't want to be constrained to a "monochromatic" tone quality.
+Some euphonium brands really limit the variety of sounds I can produce, and that is not acceptable for most players' needs.
 Evaluate the tone in all registers.
 You should be able to make the horn sing in the low, middle, and high registers.

 Simplify

-When comparing several samples, try to play on each of them for a while before you get down to business.
+When comparing several samples, try to play on each of them for a while before you begin more serious testing and comparing.
 This will give you a feel for the horns and get them working acceptably.
-Then do you serious comparisons in pairs only.
+Then do the serious comparisons in pairs only.
 Try two horns thoroughly and choose the best one.
 Set aside the one you don't like and start on another pair.
 As you begin to try each pair, start by playing the "new" one and warm it up a little before you resume comparing.
 Continue this process of elimination until you have gone through all the choices.
-When you have selected the best of the lot, be sure to try your old horn on the same tests to make sure you are really getting something better.
+When you have selected the best of the lot, be sure to try your old horn on the same tests to make sure you are really getting something better (but see the "Newness" topic below).

 Mechanics

 Pay some attention to the way a horn works mechanically, but don't get too distracted by it during your initial selection process.
 First narrow the field down to a couple winners.
-If one of them has some mechanical trouble attending to it and see if it can be remedied.
-A horn that has good blowing characteristics is worth exploring a little further.
+If one of them has some mechanical trouble, attend to it and see if it can be remedied.
+A horn that has otherwise good playing characteristics is worth exploring a little further.
 For example, if the valves are not smooth, disassemble them, clean every nook and cranny on the valve and the casing, oil carefully, and reassemble.
 If the action is still not smooth, repeat the process.
 New horns are often shipped with a thicker oil to protect the valves, and sometimes debris left over from manufacturing is caught in the valves.
+Also check all the pieces for tightness of assembly.
+If one of the caps on the bottom of a valve is not tight, that can cause a clanking sound when the valve is depressed.
+If a spring is not seated straight in the center of the valve, it can scrape when the valves move and may cause a "buzzing" sound on certain notes.

 Attack

 As mentioned before, the attack is a very important criterion to test.
 Much research has been done on the acoustic properties of instruments.
-In one test from decades ago, instruments playing long tones were recorded on audio tape and then playing back for musicians to identify.
+In one test from decades ago, instrumentalists played long tones, which were recorded on audio tape.
+The tape was later played back for musicians to identify.
 The panel were able to identify each instrument with little trouble.
-Then the technicians used a razor blade to cut off the attack of each note.
-When this version was played, the panel had great difficulty differentiating between a clarinet and a trumpet, for example.
+Then the technicians used a razor blade to cut off the attack of each note (this was obviously before digital recording technology).
+When this cut version was played, the panel had great difficulty differentiating between a any two instruments playing the same exact pitch.
+A trumpet could not be distinguished easily from a clarinet without being able to hear the attack.

 Intonation

 This is a difficult area to assess in any reasonable amount of time.
 No horn has perfect intonation.
-You have to find one that has made acceptable design compromises.
+You have to find one that has made acceptable design compromises for your needs and playing abilities.
 However, your impression of the new horn's intonation will be dramatically affected by the intonation of the horn you are used to playing.

 USE A TUNER.
 This is your only hope of judging a new instrument accurately.
+(They are not expensive, so if you do not own a good tuner, look on the chromatic tuner page of Amazon's Tuba-Euphonium Store.)
 Be very sure you get each horn warmed up thoroughly before judging the intonation (five minutes will not do it).
 Then tune it carefully to a concert Bb in the middle register.

 Notice three things with any pitch discrepancy: